 - a wheelbarrow, made by me

-- hanging basket with flowers and watering can were gifts, crates, and pumpkins made by me
+- the hanging basket with flowers and the watering can were gifts, crates, and pumpkins made by me

 - chickens, chicken coop, fence, fallen bucket, eggs all made by me

 - Rooster, gate, leaves all made by me

 The garden vegetables!

 No, it is NOT, you can do this!
 I am not proud of everything I made myself, at all.
 That’s because I prefer working with miniature furniture and building the dollhouse itself because that is my niche!
 And I tend to give those things more attention than let’s say: the chickens.
 And it shows!

 You can never be good at EVERYTHING in the miniature world.
 Look for your niche, read magazines, watch Youtube clips, and find out what attracts you most, is my advice.
 You will get better in time for sure if you have found your personal passion.

 And if you don’t want to make anything yourself, that is also fine.
 I would so like to fill my house with miniatures collections, I would buy everything on the internet if I had the money and space 🙂

 Any questions about these?
 Feel free to leave a message in the comments!